 5. Opt for contracts where you can operate outside of IR35 legislation

 Understanding and working outside IR35 is a good way of keeping your tax bill to a minimum.
 By understanding IR35 and seeking contracts that comply, you will inevitably reduce your tax burden.
+Take a look at our comprehensive IR35 guide here.

 6. Structure your remuneration tax efficiently